r0bis/ukEUvote/readme.rst

 Activity seems to be slowing down a bit.
 Yesterday it was about 60 K per hour in the morning, then averaged 45,685 over next 13 hours; now it is trailing from 24 K in the morning to 11 K. We will see if in the evening activity picks up again or trails off.

 In additon there is a brilliant data crunching page `that shows how many votes come from totally unexpected geographic locations and how many from Britain <http://kosso.eu/petition/#/>`_

+Now this repo automatically updates every 5 minutes and you can find latest `data <https://github.com/r0bis/ukEUvote/tree/master/graphs and `half-hourly graphs <https://github.com/r0bis/ukEUvote/tree/master/graphs>`_ in their respective directories.
+This page image may be lagging behind a little.

 About this graph
 ~~~~~~~~~~~~~~~~